- Travel and Places

 The Beluga Whale Tour

 What surprises you is the way these whales move their neck.
-They have un-fused neck vertebrae that can move their neck, laterally!
-This enables them to look at you directly face to face.
-Well, if you are not prepared for this direct approach it can come as a shock to you.
+They have un-fused neck vertebrae that can move their neck 360 degrees literally!
+It enables them to look at you directly face to face.
+Well, if you are not prepared for this direct approach, then it can come as a shock to you.
 It is difficult to come close to a calf whale when the mother belugas are around.
-The senior belugas are used to and cautiously maintain a distance of eight to ten feet from your gear nudging and directing their grey half-sized babies along with them. snorkeling challenges
+The senior belugas are used to snorkeling challenges.
+They cautiously maintain a distance of eight to ten feet from your gear as they nudge and direct their grey, half-sized babies along with them.

 Snorkeling With The Sea Canaries